 Rapid Palatal Expander (RPE)

-A proven treatment to widen a narrow upper jaw, create space for crowded teeth, and improve breathing.
+A proven treatment to widen a narrow upper jaw, create space for crowded teeth, and in some cases improve nasal breathing when directed by a sleep physician or ENT.

 Free Consultation